Kyle Drabek

 Kyle Jordan Drabek (born December 8, 1987) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, Chicago White Sox, and Arizona Diamondbacks.

 Drabek is the son of former major-league pitcher and 1990 National League Cy Young Award winner Doug Drabek.
-Kyle is one of only three sons of former Cy Young Award winners to reach the big leagues, the others being Vance Law (son of 1960 MLB winner Vern Law) and Cam Bedrosian (son of 1987 NL winner Steve Bedrosian).
+Kyle is one of only four sons of former Cy Young Award winners to reach the big leagues, the others being Vance Law (son of 1960 MLB winner Vern Law), Cam Bedrosian (son of 1987 NL winner Steve Bedrosian), and Kody Clemens (son of seven time winner Roger Clemens).

-He wore a single-digit uniform number (4), a rarity among pitchers, while with the Blue Jays.
+He wore the single-digit uniform number 4, a rarity among pitchers, while with the Blue Jays.

 High school

 Drabek attended The Woodlands High School.
 While there, he was an Aflac, USA Today, and Louisville Slugger high-school All-American at pitcher and shortstop.
 Drabek was paired on a Houston summer select team, Houston Heat, with Jay Bruce.
 While in high school, Drabek was named 2005 and 2006 Texas 5-A player of the year.
 During the 2006 spring season, the Highlanders won the Texas 5-A State Championship.
 During his high-school career, Drabek compiled a record of 30–1 on the mound while belting 27 home runs.
 In the 2006 Texas regional semifinal, he set The Woodlands High School record for most strikeouts in a game by a pitcher (19), recording a no-hitter.

 He first wore the number 4 as a wide receiver on The Woodlands varsity football team.
 He wore number 1 for baseball.